Hi-Media/reST-test/doc/AppendixF-DeclineReasonsAndErrorCodes.rst

   Code      Message                          Description                                                               Correcting this error
   ========  ===============================  ========================================================================  ===================================
   1020001   No route to acquirer             The requested payment product is not configured for your account.
 Contact your account manager for resolution
-  1020002   Unsupported ECI                  The specified ECI is not supported by the gateway.
+  1020002   Unsupported ECI                  The specified :term:`ECI` is not supported by the gateway.
-  1020003   Unsupported Payment Product      The specified payment product is not valid.
+  1020003   Unsupported Payment Product      The specified :term:`payment product` is not valid.
 Ensure you specified a valid product code.
   ========  ===============================  ========================================================================  ===================================